HumanCellAtlas/data-portal-content/content/guides/userguides/exploring-projects.md

-![Partial Expression Matrox](./_images/exploring-projects-expression-matrix.png "Expression Matrix") **Figure 5**: A partial view of an expression matrix in csv format.
+![Partial Expression Matrox](./_images/exploring-projects-expression-matrix.png "Expression Matrix") **Figure 5**: A partial view of a project's expression matrix in csv format.